 In August 2022, Google released the “Helpful Content” update for their algorithm, designed to penalize sites that are creating content solely for search engine ranking.
 Always make sure to have humans in mind by creating quality posts that will provide knowledge and expertise.

-Your blog won’t be successful if you only update it once in a while.
+Consistency is the key to your blog’s success.
 Aim to post new content at least once a week, if not more.
 That will keep your readers coming back for more and help you attract new visitors.
+Hire editors to publish content consistently.
+And there are various AI writers available to automate the blog writing.

 This is your chance to show off your business’s personality, so have fun with it.
 Let your voice shine through, and give your readers a reason to keep coming back.